mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 first serve at least one term in the Navy career, then successfully qualify for the Agent career, selecting the intelligence assignment.
-Failure to qualify indicates that the Traveller’s request to receive a field agent posting has been denied.
+Failure to qualify indicates that the Traveller's request to receive a field agent posting has been denied.
 Terms served as a field agent are carried out as a separate career.
 However, if the Traveller opts to